richbl/distributed-motion-surveillance/INSTALL.md

 	Each configuration file is self-documenting, and provides examples of common default values.

-2. Optional: configure server to run the MotionServer daemon at startup
+2. Optional: configure server to run the DMSServer daemon at startup

 	As different Unix-like systems use different approaches for system service management and startup, this step is beyond the scope of the install procedure.
-However, this project does include two sample daemon files used for running MotionServer as a daemon, depending on the use case:
+However, this project does include two sample daemon files used for running DMSServer as a daemon, depending on the use case:
-	- Running from terminal: the file to run is `server_daemon.rb`, located in  the `distributed_motion_surveillance/motion_server/daemons/terminal` folder
+	- Running from terminal: the file to run is `server_daemon.rb`, located in  the `distributed_motion_surveillance/dms_server/daemons/terminal` folder
-	- Running with [`systemd`](https://en.wikipedia.org/wiki/Systemd): the file to use for configuration is `dms-server.service`, located in  the `distributed_motion_surveillance/motion_server/daemons/systemd` folder
+	- Running with [`systemd`](https://en.wikipedia.org/wiki/Systemd): the file to use for configuration is `dms-server.service`, located in  the `distributed_motion_surveillance/dms_server/daemons/systemd` folder

 #### Client Configuration

 1. Edit **DMS** `*_config.rb` configuration files

-	All client-side package components--MotionClient, MotionMail, and Lib--should be configured for proper operation.
+	All client-side package components--DMSClient, DMSMail, and Lib--should be configured for proper operation.
 Each component includes a separate `*_config.rb` file which serves the purpose of isolating user-configurable parameters from the rest of the code:

-- 	`client_config.rb`, found in the `distributed_motion_surveillance/motion_client` folder, is used for:
+- 	`client_config.rb`, found in the `distributed_motion_surveillance/dms_client` folder, is used for:
 		- setting the server IP address and port
 		- setting the frequency to check to server for changes to motion state
 		- configuring component logging options
-- 	`mail_config.rb`, found in the `distributed_motion_surveillance/motion_mail` folder, is used for:
+- 	`mail_config.rb`, found in the `distributed_motion_surveillance/dms_mail` folder, is used for:
 		- setting email configuration options
 		- configuring component logging options
 - `lib_config.rb`, found in the `distributed_motion_surveillance/lib` folder, is used to configure the location of system-level commands (*e.g.*, /bin/ping).
 In general, these settings are OS-specific, and should not need to be changed when running on a Debian-based system

 	Each configuration file is self-documenting, and provides examples of common default values.

-2. Optional: configure client device to run the MotionClient daemon at startup
+2. Optional: configure client device to run the DMSClient daemon at startup

 	As different Unix-like systems use different approaches for system service management and startup, this step is beyond the scope of the install procedure.
-However, this project does include two sample daemon files used for running MotionClient as a daemon, depending on the use case:
+However, this project does include two sample daemon files used for running DMSClient as a daemon, depending on the use case:
-	- Running from terminal: the file to run is `client_daemon.rb`, located in  the `distributed_motion_surveillance/motion_client/daemons/terminal` folder
+	- Running from terminal: the file to run is `client_daemon.rb`, located in  the `distributed_motion_surveillance/dms_client/daemons/terminal` folder
-	- Running with [`systemd`](https://en.wikipedia.org/wiki/Systemd): the file to use for configuration is `dms-client.service`, located in  the `distributed_motion_surveillance/motion_client/daemons/systemd` folder
+	- Running with [`systemd`](https://en.wikipedia.org/wiki/Systemd): the file to use for configuration is `dms-client.service`, located in  the `distributed_motion_surveillance/dms_client/daemons/systemd` folder

-### 5. Optional: Integrate MotionMail with [Motion](https://motion-project.github.io/) on the Device Client
+### 5. Optional: Integrate DMSMail with [Motion](https://motion-project.github.io/) on the Device Client

-MotionMail is the **DMS** client-side component responsible for sending an email whenever a valid movement event is triggered in [Motion](https://motion-project.github.io/).
-These events are triggered through the [*on_picture_save* command ](http://www.lavrsen.dk/foswiki/bin/view/Motion/ConfigOptionOnPictureSave "on_picture_save command") and the [on_movie_end command](http://www.lavrsen.dk/foswiki/bin/view/Motion/ConfigOptionOnMovieEnd "on_movie_end command") in [Motion](https://motion-project.github.io/) and are how MotionMail gets called.
+DMSMail is the **DMS** client-side component responsible for sending an email whenever a valid movement event is triggered in [Motion](https://motion-project.github.io/).
+These events are triggered through the [*on_picture_save* command ](http://www.lavrsen.dk/foswiki/bin/view/Motion/ConfigOptionOnPictureSave "on_picture_save command") and the [on_movie_end command](http://www.lavrsen.dk/foswiki/bin/view/Motion/ConfigOptionOnMovieEnd "on_movie_end command") in [Motion](https://motion-project.github.io/) and are how DMSMail gets called.

 The syntax for these [Motion](https://motion-project.github.io/) commands are:

 	<on_picture_save|on_movie_end> <absolute path to ruby> <absolute path to mail.rb> <%D %f %t>

 These commands are saved in the [Motion](https://motion-project.github.io/) configuration file called `motion.conf` (located in `/etc/motion`).

 > **Note:** the parameters passed on this command (<%D %f %t>) are called *conversion specifiers* and are described in detail in the [Motion](https://motion-project.github.io/) documentation on [ConversionSpecifiers](http://www.lavrsen.dk/foswiki/bin/view/Motion/ConversionSpecifiers "ConversionSpecifiers").

-1. Update the [Motion](https://motion-project.github.io/) `motion.conf` file to call MotionMail on picture save (or movie end)
+1. Update the [Motion](https://motion-project.github.io/) `motion.conf` file to call DMSMail on picture save (or movie end)

 	The easiest way to edit this file is to append the `on_picture_save` or `on_movie_end` command at the end of the `motion.conf` file.
 For example:

-		$ sudo sh -c "echo 'on_picture_save /usr/bin/ruby /etc/distributed-motion-surveillance/motion_mail/mail.rb %D %f %t' >> /etc/motion/motion.conf"
+		$ sudo sh -c "echo 'on_picture_save /usr/bin/ruby /etc/distributed-motion-surveillance/dms_mail/mail.rb %D %f %t' >> /etc/motion/motion.conf"

 2. Restart [Motion](https://motion-project.github.io/) to have the update to `motion.conf` take effect

 		$ sudo /etc/init.d/motion restart

 	or if running with [`systemd`](https://en.wikipedia.org/wiki/Systemd)

 		$ sudo service motion restart

-MotionMail will now generate and send an email whenever [Motion](https://motion-project.github.io/) generates an `on_picture_save` or `on_movie_end` command.
+DMSMail will now generate and send an email whenever [Motion](https://motion-project.github.io/) generates an `on_picture_save` or `on_movie_end` command.

 ### 6. Configuration Testing & Troubleshooting

 At this point, **DMS** should now be properly installed and configured on both the server and client devices.
-Once both the MotionServer and MotionClient daemons are running, **DMS** should:
+Once both the DMSServer and DMSClient daemons are running, **DMS** should:

  1. Watch for relevant device IDs present on the network at a regular interval
  2. Start/stop [Motion](https://motion-project.github.io/) when relevant device IDs join/leave the network
- 3. Generate and send an email when an event of interest is generated by [Motion](https://motion-project.github.io/) (assuming that the MotionMail component has been installed)
+ 3. Generate and send an email when an event of interest is generated by [Motion](https://motion-project.github.io/) (assuming that the DMSMail component has been installed)

 #### Running a Typical Use Case
-The simplest means for testing **DMS** is to remove a device from the network (*i.e.*, disable the device's networking capability), and watch (or listen, if so configured) MotionServer and MotionClient process a motion state event (in this instance, MotionServer will send an 'enable' to all clients).
+The simplest means for testing **DMS** is to remove a device from the network (*i.e.*, disable the device's networking capability), and watch (or listen, if so configured) DMSServer and DMSClient process a motion state event (in this instance, DMSServer will send an 'enable' to all clients).
 Recall also that individual **DMS** components can be configured to generate execution log files.

 #### Unit Testing the DMS Libs Component
 As an aid in troubleshooting issues (generally, they are configuration and environment-related), **DMS** is shipped with a `tests` folder as part of the Lib component.
 This `tests` folder contains a number of Ruby unit tests designed to verify operation of each of the library packages used in the Lib component.